-The construction phase climate assessment was carried out to identify sources and quantify total GHG emissions generated from the construction activities associated with the proposed development.
-A series choices of low carbon steel and concrete materials will help mitigate this impact and fully comply with the targets of CAP24.
-As such, the GHG emissions associated with the proposed construction of the development will result in a direct permanent minor adverse impact.
+The construction phase climate assessment was carried out to identify sources and quantify total GHG emissions generated from the construction activities associated with the 3FM Project.
+A series of choices of low carbon steel and concrete materials will help mitigate this impact and fully comply with the targets of CAP24.
+As such the GHG emissions associated with the proposed construction of the 3Fm Project will result in a direct permanent minor adverse impact.